And The Winner Is…

 Celia, the British Pullman Carriage by Baz Luhrmann & Catherine Martin

 Drawing inspiration from a broad sweep of theatrical history – from Shakespeare to Laurence Olivier – director Baz Luhrmann and cinematic designer Catherine Martin have created a dazzling new private dining carriage for the British Pullman.
-Here, we explore the story, process and craft behind the carriage Celia.
+Explore the story, process and craft behind the carriage Celia, now on the rails and available to book.

 The Artisans Reimagining Florence’s Finest Hotel

 Italy’s ultimate retreat and Renaissance haven, Villa San Michele occupies a privileged perch on the hills overlooking Florence.
 Set within the original monastery and gardens, every space is designed to deepen the connection to Florence’s breathtaking landscape and rich culture.
-Discover the artisans reviving this Renaissance legend, reopening in Spring 2026 after a complete renovation.
+Discover the artisans reviving this Renaissance legend, now open after a complete renovation.